bingomanatee/looking-glass-engine-2/README.md

 ## `.subscribe(..)`ing to a ValueStream

+There are multiple sucbscription options.

-.subscribing to a ValueStream returns the entire ValueStream every time one(or more) of its values are changed.
-I say "one or more"
+* `.subscribe()` to a ValueStream returns the entire ValueStream every time one(or more) of its values are changed. (this is the reccommended method, as you have full access to the entire ValueStream in the listener.)
+* `subscribeToValue` returns the  value/children as an object *ONLY* to all listeners.
+* `subscribeToMap` returns a nested map of the children.

 ## The Filtering